-Our mission is to develop an accommodation facility in Dublin where parents and carers can stay, whilst their siblings are receiving treatment in hospital.
+Our mission is to develop an accommodation facility in Dublin where a family member can stay, whilst their loved one is receiving treatment in hospital.
 It is usual for CF patients to be hospitalised for extended periods.
-This means many Irish families are doing a roundtrip, daily commute from all over Ireland to St. Vincent’s Hospital in Dublin- The National Referral Hospital for Cystic Fibrosis.
+This means many Irish families are doing a roundtrip, daily commute from all over Ireland to St. Vincent’s Hospital in Dublin- The National Referral Hospital for Cystic Fibrosis and other Dublin hospitals.

-This is a crucial facility for parents at a most vulnerable time of stress and worry.
-This accommodation will allow parents to be close to the hospital, enabling them to spend precious quality time with their families.
+This is a crucial facility for parents, spouses, siblings and the children of the CF patient, at a most vulnerable time of stress and worry.
+This accommodation will allow the family member to be close to the hospital, enabling them to spend precious quality time with their families.

-Tranquility House will be a bedroom, en-suite guesthouse, located within a 20- minute drive of the hospital with its own serenity garden.
+JBCFF House will be a 10 bedroom, en-suite guesthouse, located within a 7 – minute drive of the hospital with its own serenity garden.
 The interiors and ambience will be relaxed and welcoming, with warm tones and a holistic feel.

 The house will have a full-time manager, who will be responsible for the upkeep of the property.
-The manager will liaise with the hospital, providing peace of mind for those seeking accommodation.
+The manager will liaise with the hospital, via an established referral system, providing peace of mind for those seeking accommodation.
 The property will also feature a reading and relaxation room, where guests can unwind after long, stressful days at the hospital.

 The Wellness Respite Retreat will be a state of the art, medically equipped retreat.
 It aims to provide a new lease life for patients in their treatment and recovery from Cystic Fibrosis.
 Ideally, the Retreat will be located close to the sea.
 The influence of salt water in the air, coupled with tranquil, outdoor garden space has been proven to provide multiple benefits for CF patients.
 The Retreat will create an atmosphere that allows patients and guests to breathe deeply, safely and easily.